No Country for Old Men: Plot

+Chigurh is hired to recover the missing money; meanwhile, Terrell County Sheriff Ed Tom Bell begins investigating the failed drug deal.
+Chigurh searches Moss's trailer home, using his bolt pistol to blow out the door lock.
+Moss takes a taxi to a motel in Del Rio, where he hides the briefcase in his room's air duct.
+After Moss returns to the motel after purchasing new boots, he sees the curtains in his room in a different position from when he left, and rightly assumes he has been found.
+Following a tracking device hidden in the case, Chigurh goes to Moss's motel and kills three Mexican mobsters who were waiting for Moss in his room.
+Moss has rented a second room adjacent to his first room with access to the duct where the money is hidden.
+He retrieves the briefcase before Chigurh opens the duct.

 Moving to a hotel in the border town of Eagle Pass, Moss discovers the tracking device, but Chigurh has already found him.
-Their firefight spills onto the streets, killing a bystander and wounding both.
-Moss flees across to Mexico, stashing the case of money along the Rio Grande.
-Finding Moss severely injured, a passing norteño band takes him to a hospital.
-Carson Wells, another hired operative, fails to persuade Moss to accept protection in return for the money.
-Chigurh cleans and stitches his own wounds with stolen supplies and sneaks up on Wells at his hotel.
-Unsuccessfully bartering for his life, Wells is murdered by Chigurh.
-Moss telephones the room, intending to bargain with Wells, but Chigurh answers the call instead and vows to kill Carla Jean unless Moss gives up the money.
+Their firefight spills onto the streets, badly wounding both and killing a truck driver.
+Moss flees to Mexico, hiding the case along the Rio Grande.
+Chigurh cleans and stitches his wounds with stolen supplies.
+Carson Wells, a bounty hunter, visits a wounded Moss in a Mexican hospital, and offers protection from Chigurh in exchange for the money, but Moss refuses.
+Chigurh ambushes Wells at his hotel.
+The phone rings as Wells is bartering for his life.
+Chigurh shoots him and takes the call from Moss, vowing to kill Carla Jean unless Moss gives up the money.

 Moss retrieves the case from the Rio Grande and arranges to meet Carla Jean at a motel in El Paso, where he plans to give her the money and hide her from danger.
-Carla Jean is approached by Sheriff Bell, who promises to protect Moss.
 Carla Jean's mother unknowingly reveals Moss' location to a group of Mexicans tailing them.
-Bell reaches the motel rendezvous at El Paso, only to hear gunshots and spot a pickup truck speeding from the motel.
-Bell finds Moss dead in his motel room, and shares the news with a devastated Carla Jean.
+Bell reaches the motel in El Paso, only to find that the Mexicans have killed Moss.
+Carla Jean arrives later and weeps when Bell somberly removes his hat.

-That night, Bell returns to the crime scene and observes the lock blown out.
-Chigurh appears to hide behind the door of the room, but when Bell hesitantly enters, he finds the room empty and the vent cover removed.
-Later, Bell visits his uncle Ellis, an ex-lawman, and tells him he plans to retire because he feels "overmatched" by the recent violence.
-Ellis tells Bell the story of a lawman who was killed on his own porch, and says that the region has always been violent.
+That night, Bell returns to the crime scene and sees the lock blown out.
+Chigurh appears to be on the other side of the door holding his shotgun.
+Bell hesitantly enters and finds the room empty, and notices that the room's air duct has been opened.

+Bell visits his uncle Ellis and tells him he plans to retire because he feels overmatched by the recent violence.
+Ellis tells Bell that he cannot evade fate, and only vanity makes him think otherwise.